xwaynebryan/testimonials/README.md

 # testimonials
-Responsive testimonials page using CSS grid
+Responsive testimonials page using CSS grid for a beginner in CSS grid